DanielBrechner/BookShelf/README.md

 # BookShelf
 https://danielbrechner.github.io/BookShelf/

 This website helps users keep track of a personal bookshelf so they can manage books they are reading.
 This is my final project for Code Louisville's front end web dev 2 class.
 The book search feature uses the Google Books API, and by clicking on the "add to bookshelf" button the book is saved to local storage.
-This site is responsive on different devices through the use of media queries.
+This site is responsive on different devices through the use of media queries with Grid and Flexbox.

 The three features used are:
 1.)
 Retrieve data from an external API and display data in your app (such as with fetch() or with AJAX)